berkeleyauv/perception/README.md

 We will use Conda for managing environments.
 We recommend installing Miniconda for Python 3.8 [here](https://docs.conda.io/en/latest/miniconda.html).
 Then create an environment with

-    conda create -n urobotics python=3.7
+    conda create -n urobotics python=3.8

 activate it with

     conda activate urobotics

-and install all dependencies with

-    pip3 install -r requirements.txt

 Then clone the repo in a directory of your choice

     git clone https://github.com/berkeleyauv/perception.git

-and install it
+Change into the cloned repo directory and install it

-    pip3 install -e perception/
+    pip3 install -e ./

+Install all dependencies with

+    pip3 install -r requirements.txt

 Also, our training data is stored here https://www.dropbox.com/sh/rrbfqfutrmifrxs/AAAfXxlcCtWZmUELp4wXyTIxa?dl=0 so download it and unzip it in the same folder as `perception`.